Chewing Tobacco and Smokeless Tobacco Injuries

-Like cigarettes, cigars, pipes and hookah water pipes, smokeless tobacco that is chewed or in snuff form is known to increase a user's risk for getting cancer.
+Like cigarettes, cigars, pipes, and hookah water pipes, smokeless tobacco that is chewed or in snuff form is known to increase a user's risk of getting cancer.

 Chewing tobacco contains 28 carcinogens known to cause cancer.
 The nicotine contained in chewing tobacco, like that in cigarettes and cigars, is potent enough to create an addictive, chemical dependency, even for people who have never used tobacco on a first-hand basis.

 Chewing tobacco users can face life-threatening injuries that include: